akasimdave/jquery-todo-list-app/README.md

 # jquery-todo-list
-A todo list app built with html, css and javascript with jquery
+A todo list app built with html, css and jquery